murradkh/Shabus-Home/README.md

  ## Tools & Practices
-We're trying to use the best tools and practices in order to produce a quality enginneered product.
+not final yet-> (We're trying to use the best tools and practices in order to produce a quality enginneered product.
 (replace 'jce-il/project-template' with your 'username/repo' and register to the relevant services)

 |Category|Status|